ChenjieSU/always_learning_google_products/02-build_actions-code_lab-level_1/README.md

-# always_learning_google_assistant/02-google_code_lab
+# always_learning_google_assistant/02-build_actions-code_lab-level_1

-This subdirectory contains a README.md file, and maybe more, reflecting things learned from the Google Code Labs.
+This subdirectory contains just a README.md file with notes about things learned from the Google Code Labs.

-## Directory `02-google_code_lab`
+## Resources

 Landing page for Google code labs: